Contract Risks: Top 4 Challenges and How to Mitigate Them

 With these key factors identified, managing risk even in a changing landscape will be much simpler.

-Lack of consistency across a company’s documents and processes can lead to a lot of contract risks.
+Lack of consistency across a company’s documents and processes can lead to many contractual risks.
 For example, a few are unpredictable pricing, rogue spending, compliance issues, and much more.
-Successful businesses have processes outlined and workflows in place to make sure these inconsistencies don’t happen in their organization.

-One key process that can be streamlined is contract approval workflows.
-These workflows should be standardized and documented to ensure that all necessary approvals are obtained before a contract is executed.
 This can prevent delays and misunderstandings, and also help to reduce the risk of contract disputes.
 Contract management software can automate the approval process, allowing managers to easily track the status of contracts and ensure that they are being reviewed and approved in a timely manner.

-Another way to improve process inefficiencies is to create a contract template library.
-This library should include templates for different types of contracts, such as service agreements, nondisclosure agreements, and employment contracts.
 The templates should be standardized and pre-approved by legal, ensuring consistency across all contracts.
 This can help reduce the time and effort required to create new contracts and improve the accuracy of the information contained in the contracts.

-A legal clause library is another contract management software feature that can be used to mitigate contract process inefficiencies.
-Such a library contains pre-approved legal clauses that can be added to contracts as needed.
 It helps ensure that all contracts are compliant with relevant laws and regulations, reducing the risk of legal disputes.
 Additionally, a clause library can save time and effort by eliminating the need for legal teams to review and approve individual clauses for each contract

 Finally, clear communication across a company and a well-planned, written strategy are necessary for any organization to reinforce efficient processes.